shrushti22/competitive/dataStructureAndAlgorithm/Dynamic Programming/0-1 Knapsack/Readme.md

 ## Minimum Subset Sum Difference:
 You are given an array of size n.
 Partition given array into two subset set such that difference of the sum of both the subset is minimum.

+## Number of Subset with given difference
+You are given an array of size n.
+Partition given array into two subset such that difference of the sum of both the subset is equal to given value.

+## Target Sum
+You are given an array of size n.
+Count the number of ways to put sign '+' or '-' on each number such that sum is equal to given sum.